e-mejia/Task-tracker/README.md

 # Task tracker

-PURPOSE OF THE PROJECT: This is a React task tracking application that can be used to keep track of tasks one needs to do.
+PURPOSE OF THE PROJECT: This is a React task tracking application that can be used to keep track of one's tasks.

 #  How's it made